objectionary/eo/README.md

 ```

 A method must return something; there is no such thing as `void` in Java/C++.

+A method may not exist in an object if it is not defined
+in one of its types.

 All methods are public; there is no such thing as private or protected methods.